Narahari917/Artist_classification/README.md

 ## Usage

 To use the pre-trained model for artist classification, you can use the `predict.py` script.
 Simply provide the path to the image you want to classify as a command-line argument:

+##Requirements

+pip install -r requirements.txt

+##License

+This project is licensed under the MIT License.

 ```bash
 python predict.py --image_path path/to/your/image.jpg